 The Department will review the final application package including the project design reports, construction drawings, and construction specifications.
 The Department reserves the right to require additional information as deemed necessary to make sound permitting decisions.
 Once the Department finds the package acceptable and all requirements have been met, the Department will issue a construction permit.

-Changes made to the design after final issuance of the construction permit require a Change Order accepted by the Department as detailed in Section 13.2.2.
+Design changes made after final issuance of the construction permit require a Change Order accepted by the Department as detailed in Section 13.2.2.

 4 APPLICATION REQUIREMENTS